Website relaunch without ranking loss: The complete guide

 How much traffic will I lose during a relaunch?

-With a carefully planned relaunch with complete URL mapping and 301 redirects, traffic loss should be under 10% and recover within 4-8 weeks.
-Without SEO planning, 30-70% of organic traffic can be lost.
-Recovery then takes 6-12 months -- if it happens at all.
+With a carefully planned relaunch, including full URL mapping and 301 redirects, traffic loss should be less than 10% and recover within 4–8 weeks.
+Without SEO planning, 30–70% of organic traffic can be lost.
+Recovery then takes 6–12 months—if it happens at all.

 How long does it take for rankings to recover after a relaunch?

-With a well-planned relaunch, you will see stabilization within 2-4 weeks and recovery to pre-relaunch levels within 6-8 weeks.
-If the relaunch includes content optimizations, rankings can even improve beyond the previous level.
-The first 48 hours are critical -- this is when it is determined whether Google processes the redirects correctly.
+With a well-planned relaunch, you'll see stabilization within 2–4 weeks and a recovery to pre-relaunch levels within 6–8 weeks.
+If the relaunch includes content optimization, rankings can even improve.
+The first 48 hours are critical – this is when it's determined whether Google processes the redirects correctly.

 Do I need to inform Google about the relaunch?

-Not directly, but indirectly: Submit the new XML sitemap in Google Search Console as soon as the relaunch is live.
-If you are changing domains, use the "Change of Address" tool in Search Console.
-Google also recommends reporting URL changes via the URL Inspection API to accelerate re-indexing.
+Not directly, but indirectly: Submit the new XML sitemap to Google Search Console as soon as the relaunch is live.
+If you're changing domains, use the "Change of Address" tool in Search Console.
+Google also recommends reporting URL changes via the URL Inspection API to speed up reindexing.

 Can I change the URL structure during the relaunch?

-Yes, this is actually one of the most common reasons for a relaunch.
-However, every URL change is an SEO risk that must be secured with a 301 redirect.
-Only change the URL structure if there is a clear advantage (better readability, more logical hierarchy, locale prefixes).
-Never change URLs "just because."
+Yes, that's actually one of the most common reasons for a relaunch.
+However, every URL change poses an SEO risk that must be mitigated with a 301 redirect.
+Only change the URL structure if there's a clear benefit (better readability, a more logical hierarchy, locale prefixes).
+Never change URLs "just because that's what everyone does."

-What to do if rankings drop after the relaunch?
+What to do if rankings plummet after the relaunch?

-Should I do the relaunch internally or hire an agency?
+Should I handle the relaunch internally or hire an agency?

 In a typical relaunch project for an Austrian SME, the following stakeholders are involved: